ede1998/rip2/README.md

 `rip` is a rust-based `rm` with a focus on safety, ergonomics, and performance.
 It favors a simple interface, and does *not* implement the xdg-trash spec or attempt to achieve the same goals.

-Deleted files get sent to the graveyard 🪦 (`/tmp/graveyard-$USER` by default, see [notes](#notes) on changing this) under their absolute path, giving you a chance to recover them 🧟.
+Deleted files get sent to the graveyard 🪦 (Usually `/tmp/graveyard-$USER`, see [notes](#notes) on changing this) under their absolute path, giving you a chance to recover them 🧟.
 No data is overwritten.
 If files that share the same path are deleted, they will be renamed as numbered backups.

 This version, "rip2", is a fork-of-a-fork: